sjn/introducing-se/docs.md

 #### What is Street Epistemology (SE)?

-* A way to reflect on the qua&shy;lity of one's rea&sht;so&shy;ning th&shy;rough conversation.
+* A way to reflect on the qua&shy;lity of one's rea&shy;so&shy;ning th&shy;rough conversation.
 * A way to have bet&shy;ter talks about hard topics.
 * A conversatio&shy;nal tool&shy;box for ex&shy;plo&shy;ring ideas and beliefs.
 * A community that prac&shy;tices SE in a frien&shy;dly environment.